Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [15:12]
+   - Start time: [15:13]
-   - End time: [21:32]
+   - End time: [20:45]
-   - Duration:  5 H & 32 Min
+   - Duration:  5 H & 5 Min
-   - Progress: [almost done]
+   - Progress: [single product page]
-   - Additional notes: designing the shop page with responsive , and some deatails is still remaining
+   - Additional notes: The shop page is done and the single product page is started and done half and need to be responsive
-   - it almost done and need a little time with jquery things.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some part are a little challenging but with a good vision can be done easily.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: a good number input was not found and still need to be do.

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: first done this page and start designing the single product page of Hiisun.
+Based on the progress made today and the remaining tasks, the following steps should be taken:
+This page is done untill tomorrow and next will be start

 ## Conclusion
-slider is done and it use in three section and it easier now after this i will go for footer and its done
-ا
+its need time to be done and its not very complicated.